Borys Lyatoshynsky: Works

 Lyatoshynsky wrote a variety of works, including five symphonies, symphonic poems, and several shorter orchestral and vocal works, two operas, chamber music, and a number of works for solo piano.
 He wrote nearly 50 songs.
 He produced four string quartets, in 1915, 1922, 1928, and 1943.
 His earliest compositions (such as his First Symphony) were greatly influenced by the expressionism of Scriabin and Sergei Rachmaninoff.
 Lyatoshynsky wrote music with a modern European style and technique, skillfully combining it with Ukrainian themes.
-In 1940, Dmitri Shostakovich visited a plenum of the Union of Soviet Composers in Kiev.
-There he singled out the music of both Lyatoshinsky and Levko Revutsky for their "high level of craftsmanship" which "pleasantly amazed" him.
+In 1940, Dmitri Shostakovich visited a plenum of the Union of Soviet Composers in Kyiv.
+There he singled out the music of both Lyatoshynsky and Levko Revutsky for their "high level of craftsmanship" which "pleasantly amazed" him.
 After the war, Lyatoshynsky was accused of formalism and creation of degenerative art.

-Liatoshynsky's main works are his operas The Golden Ring and Shchors, the five symphonies, the Overture on Four Ukrainian Folk Themes (1926), the suites Taras Shevchenko (1952) and Romeo and Juliet (1955), the symphonic poem Grazhyna (1955), his "Slavic" concerto for piano and orchestra (1953), and the completion and orchestration of Glière's violin concerto (1956).
+Lyatoshynsky's main works are his operas The Golden Ring and Shchors, the five symphonies, the Overture on Four Ukrainian Folk Themes (1926), the suites Taras Shevchenko (1952) and Romeo and Juliet (1955), the symphonic poem Grazhyna (1955), his "Slavic" concerto for piano and orchestra (1953), and the completion and orchestration of Glière's violin concerto (1956).
 He composed film scores for such films as Karmelyuk (1931), Ivan (1932, with Yuliy Meitus), Taras Shevchenko (1951), Ivan Franko (1956, with Mykola Kolessa), and Grigory Skovoroda (1959).

 Symphonies

 Lyatoshynsky's symphonies "reflect the stresses of the period of their composition".
-It has been suggested by the music writer Gregor Tassie that his First Symphony (1918–1919), is the earliest symphony to be composed in Ukraine after Maksym Berezovsky.
+It has been suggested by the music writer Gregor Tassie that his First Symphony (1918–1919) is the earliest symphony to be composed in Ukraine after the 18th century composer Maksym Berezovsky.
 More tuneful and Scriabinesque in comparison with his four other symphonies, it was written as his graduation composition at a time when he had become influenced by the music of Scriabin and Richard Wagner.
 It was conducted in 1923 by Glière.
 The First Symphony is described in the 1999 edition of The Penguin Guide to Compact Discs as "a well-crafted, confident score" that "abounds in contrapuntal elaboration and abundant orchestral rhetoric".
 A vision of the war similar to that in Nikolai Myaskovsky's Symphony No. 5 was expressed in the symphony.
 The reflective second movement is balanced by a finale that is, according to the music historian Ferrucio Tammaro, "not only dynamic, but even heroic, in close conformity with the tastes of emerging Soviet symphonism".

 The music for the Second Symphony (1935–1936) can be interpreted as depicting images of the reality of Soviet life, often using atonality.
 Written in the conventional three-movement form, the symphony is full of contrasting moods and dramatic contrasts.
 This expansive, romantic symphony was censored by the authorities and was not heard until 1964.